U.S. position on Taiwan unchanged despite Biden comment - official | Law-Order

 Bonnie Glaser, a Taiwan expert at the German Marshall Fund of the United States, called Biden's apparent mischaracterization "unfortunate."
 "The U.S. had an Article 5 commitment to Taiwan from 1954 to 1979.
 The Biden administration isn't considering returning to that commitment, as indicated by public statements by Kurt Campbell."

-Earlier this week Republican Senator John Cornyn erroneously tweeted that the United States has 30,000 troops in Taiwan, which has not been the case since before 1979.
+This week, Republican Senator John Cornyn erroneously said on Twitter that the United States has 30,000 troops in Taiwan, which has not been the case since before 1979.
 Biden's national security adviser Jake Sullivan was asked about Taiwan this week and called it a "fundamentally different question in a different context" to Afghanistan.

 "We believe our commitment to Taiwan ... remains as strong as it's ever been," he said, without specifying what the commitment was.